Applied Parameters: Context=Document

 After choosing the database library and setting the related conversion options as required, click Next to proceed with the conversion.
 A progress bar will be displayed, along with information on the current database table being converted.
 Remember that the conversion process is carried out for each database table you have nominated to convert.
 The following is essentially a breakdown of this process:

 - An integrated library package (*.LibPkg) is created and opened in the Projects panel.
 The package is named using the name of the table.
 For a table named AD Differential Amplifier for example, this would give AD Differential Amplifier.LibPkg.

 - A schematic library document is created and added to the LIBPKG.
 The schematic is again named using the table's name (e.g. AD Differential Amplifier.SchLib).

 - Each record in the table is then considered and the appropriate Altium NEXUS component built.
 To do this, the referenced schematic symbol is retrieved from the appropriate source library and added as a component to the new schematic library document.
 Parameter and model link information defined in the record is then added to that component.

 - The referenced footprint models for the record are retrieved and added to a PCB library document.
 This document is again named after the table (e.g. AD Differential Amplifier.PcbLib).
 The PCB library document is then added to the LIBPKG.

-- If the source library is a DbLib and PCB3D and/or Simulation model links have been defined in the database record, the referenced PCB3D library and Simulation model files are also added to the LIBPKG.
+- If Simulation model links have been defined in a database record, the referenced Simulation model files are also added to the LIBPKG.
 The location of such models remains unchanged.
 The full path to a model is specified as part of its corresponding model link.